R1ck77/elisp-mandelbrot/README.md

 but your mileage will vary, depending on the fonts and terminal used.

-The terminal version of Emacs does a pretty decent job, where the windowed one looks awful-er.
+The terminal version of Emacs does a pretty decent job, where the windowed one looks awful-er due to characters spacing.

+The major mode has a number of simple commands to zoom on a region (C-space to mark the start of the region, then z), change the maximum number of iterations (i), redraw (r) or reset to the initial region (R).

 ### Limitations